mbakk/swtictactoe/README.md

 #The assignment

-The assignment was to create your an application of the classic game, Tic Tac Toe.
+The assignment was to create an application of the classic game, Tic Tac Toe.

 We had some requirements for the application:
   - The application must have Fragment-architecture